-Whether it’s finding and hiring new members of your marketing team or taking care of your SEO strategy, consultants are perfect partners who’ll build your business with you until you develop your internal team.
+Whether it’s finding and hiring new members of your in-house marketing team or taking care of your SEO strategy, consultants are perfect partners who’ll build your business with you until you develop your internal team.

 So…did that answer your question about what is a marketing consultant?